 What are software levels?

-A system’s Design Assurance Level (DAL) derives from hazard analysis and the safety assessment process.
+A system’s Design Assurance Level (DAL) (also known as Item Development Assurance Level or IDAL) derives from hazard analysis and the safety assessment process.
 Software is categorized into a DAL based on the impact of a failure condition in the system on the passengers, crew, and aircraft.